-If this option is enabled, Presentations creates a copy of the picture file in the folder where the document is located and uses this copy instead of the original.
+If the option is enabled, Presentations creates a copy of the picture file in the folder in which the document is located and saves a reference to this copy instead of to the original.

 This option is available only if the document has already been saved.